-Members of our Group have lost family, friends and colleagues and believed that North Shields (England’s largest Prawn Port) should have a memorial to fishermen lost at sea.
+Members of our Group have lost family, friends, and colleagues and believed that North Shields (England’s largest Prawn Port) should have a memorial to fishermen lost at sea.

-North Shields is one of the few ports in the UK that didn’t have one – so we raised funds for a memorial and a place for reflection on the North Shields Fish Quay.
+North Shields was one of the few ports in the UK that didn’t have one – so we raised funds for a memorial and a place for reflection on the North Shields Fish Quay.
 It is now in place so please come and visit it!